 Although soy sauce is primarily made from fermenting wheat and soybeans, it contains very few carbs – typically just 1–2 grams per tablespoon.
 Because of this, it can be consumed in moderate amounts as part of a low-carb or ketogenic diet (12).

-When buying soy sauce, read the label and choose a brand that does not contain added sugar or artificial ingredients.
+When buying soy sauce, read the label and choose a brand that does not contain added sugar or other unnecessary additives.
 A good quality, traditionally brewed soy sauce will generally be a healthier choice.

 Why Is Soy Sauce Bad For Keto?